Explore the interface for PowerPoint 2011 for Mac. Each interface element has a purpose and a reason.

 Here's a quick walkthrough of the PowerPoint 2011 for

-interface -- the PowerPoint 2011 interface is quite similar to the PowerPoint
+Mac interface, the PowerPoint 2011 interface is quite similar to

-Figure 1 shows a screenshot of the PowerPoint 2011 interface -- each part of the interface is explained later on this page.
+Figure 1 shows a screenshot of the PowerPoint 2011 interface, each part of the interface is explained later on

 Figure 1: The PowerPoint 2011 interface

 A. Menu bar

 The menu bar contains several menu options, when clicked, these display individual drop-down menus and